 }

 The first thing we do is create a Values object, because we will need to repeatedly get the possible sources of each sample.
-The for comprehension first generates all pairs of elements in the samples list in which the first element precedes the second in the list.
+The for comprehension first generates all pairs of elements in the samples list in which the first element precedes the second in the list (upperTriangle is in the Figaro package) .
 It then sees if the two samples have a possible source in common.
-If they do, it imposes a constraint on the pair of sources of the two samples saying that they must be different.
+If they do, it imposes a condition on the pair of sources of the two samples saying that they must be different.
 We go through this process to avoid setting a constraint on the source variables of all pairs of samples, which would lead them to be one large clique.

 Depending on the structure of which samples can come from which sources, we might want to solve this problem using variable elimination.
 Unfortunately, the distances are defined by atomic continuous elements that cannot be used in variable elimination.
 The solution is to use dependent universes.
 We create a universe for each Pair as follows: